celsowm/metal-orm/README.md

   .orderBy(t.id, 'ASC');
 ```

-`selectColumns`, `selectRelationColumns`, `includePick`, `selectColumnsDeep`, the `sel()` helpers for tables, and `esel()` for entities all build typed selection maps without repeating `table.columns.*`.
+`select`, `selectRelationColumns`, `includePick`, `selectColumnsDeep`, the `sel()` helpers for tables, and `esel()` for entities all build typed selection maps without repeating `table.columns.*`.
 Use those helpers when building query selections and reserve `table.columns.*` for schema definition, relations, or rare cases where you need a column reference outside of a picker.
 See the [Query Builder docs](./docs/query-builder.md#selection-helpers) for the reference, examples, and best practices for these helpers.

 #### Ergonomic column access (opt-in) with `tableRef`